-4.12 The Authority does not consider that InterGen's failure to meet its CESP obligation is trivial.
-The Authority notes that InterGen's shortfall as at 31 December 2012 was 489,776 tCO2 (93.6% of its obligation) and equivalent to installing energy efficiency measures in around 3,700 households.
+4.12 The Authority did not consider that InterGen's failure to meet its CESP obligation was trivial.
+The Authority noted that InterGen's shortfall as at 31 December 2012 was 489,776 tCO2 (93.6% of its obligation) and equivalent to installing energy efficiency measures in around 3,700 households.